sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 Multiplying numbers by 128 for extra accuracy can either result in having to divide the result by 128 or multiply it by $512 = (2^{16} / 2^7)$.

+The calculation is in 3 sections.
+The second section does a default calculation of the new chapter size needed to get the height of the digits to fit from the baseline of the second line to the x-height of the first.
+The first section calculates a notional height to pass into that scaling.
+In the normal case where there is no depth to speak off, this value is the height of the digits.
+But if there is a problem, then we scaled the height of the digits such that the final result comes out being the total height from the descender of the second line to the ascent of the first.
+The final section calculates any shift needed for digits with large depths.

 (2) First we calculate X, which is the distance from the baseline of the second line to the top of the x-height of the first line.
 And then we calculate X/C *
-128. We also calculate height T the distance from the second line descender to the first line ascender, based on what the font says about ascenders and descenders.
+128. We also calculate height T, the distance from the second line descender to the first line ascender, based on what the font says about ascenders and descenders.
 Next we need CX/T (where C is the point size specified by the chapter style).
-We also calculate the maximum depth of the digits scaled if the maximum height was scaled to fit with top x-height.
+This is the height the digits would have to be to fit into T rather than X. We also calculate the maximum depth of the digits scaled if the maximum height was scaled to fit with top x-height.

 If CX/T is less than the maximum height of the digits, or if there is insufficient room below the baseline for the scaled depth, then use the CX/T to scale.
-Otherwise use the maximum height.
+Otherwise use the digits height.
 (3) This is then scaled such that height will stretch from the baseline of the second line to the x-height of the first line.
 We know that the whole thing will fit, but we may need to shift the number if the descender would clash with the line below (4).
 We calculate what the shift is.